-Sometimes it's just about "starting somewhere", but to really take advantage and gain from the practice, at some point, you'll have to understand a little more about why and what is entailed in the practice.
+Sometimes it’s just about “starting somewhere”.
+However, to really take advantage and gain from the practice, at some point, you’ll have to understand a little more about why and what is entailed in the practice.

-If you're serious about wanting to meditate, you should make an effort to prepare and integrate meditation into your life on a weekly, if not, daily basis.
-Meditation is an ancient practice with many variations and forms, and you truly get better as your progress your own practice.
+If you’re serious about wanting to meditate, you should make an effort to prepare and integrate meditation into your life on a weekly, if not, daily basis.
+Meditation is an ancient practice with many variations and forms.
+Truly, you get better as you progress your own practice.

-In truth, meditation can be a life-changing practice that can improve your life and your health, dramatically.
+In truth, meditation can be a life-changing practice.
+It can improve your life and your health, dramatically.
 It’s more than a way to sit back and relax.
 Meditation can help to lower blood pressure, lessen anxiety and depression, improve your circulation, and increase mood and overall well-being.

 It has also been studied to help improve pain outcomes, and improving disease outcomes in individuals who suffers from stress-related diseases like PTSD.

-In short, meditation can help re-calibrate the body and the mind, and help you deal with yourself and with life, differently.
-It is truly a way of training your attention and focus.
-This training is to enable you to look within and develop a sense of calm, riding yourself of negative thoughts and emotions.
+In short, meditation can help re-calibrate the body and the mind.
+Furthermore, become a way to help deal with yourself and with life, differently.
+Indeed, meditation offers a way of training your attention and focus.
+This training is to enable you to look within, and develop a sense of calm, riding yourself of negative thoughts and emotions.

 Meditation encompasses a wide range of techniques and practices.
-It's not as simple as sitting down and staying quiet for a few moments.
-There is a lot more involved with meditation, from breathing exercise, to visualization, music, chanting, and even learning about basic meditation supplies.
+It’s not as simple as sitting down and staying quiet for a few moments.
+There is a lot more involved.
+For example, breathing exercises, to visualization, music, chanting, and even learning about basic meditation supplies.

 1. Deep Breathing

-Deep breathing or diaphragmatic breathing is one of most common meditation techniques beginners tend to use.
-It is also one you've probably heard about in relation to practices such as mediation and yoga.
-With this type of meditation skill, you're focusing on your breath in order to center your practice.
-The breath is a key part of your meditation practice, so it's important to get in tune with this vital bodily function.
+Deep breathing, or diaphragmatic breathing, is one of most common meditation techniques, beginners tend to use.
+It is also one you’ve probably heard about in relation to practices such as mediation and yoga.
+With this type of meditation skill, you’re focusing on your breath in order to center your practice.
+The breath is an essential technique, so it’s important to get in tune with this vital bodily function.

-Simply put, deep breathing encourages full oxygen exchange in your lungs, which can slow the heart rate and lower blood pressure, as oppose to shallow breathing that can actual cause irritability.
+Simply put, deep breathing encourages full oxygen exchange in your lungs, which can slow the heart rate and lower blood pressure.
+On the contrary, to shallow breathing, that can actual cause irritability.

 The next step can be visualization or body assessment…